CSI4142/Project/README.md

 - `phase3/part3` - Contains information and files related to Part B: BI dashboard and information visualization.

 Details regarding BI dashboard can be found in the [phase3/part3/README.md](./phase3/part3/README.md) file.
 Dashboard can be accessed at [https://csi.pkural.ca/](https://csi.pkural.ca/) using the credentials provided in the project report or with the project submission.

+## Phase 4: Data Mining and Machine Learning

+The data mining and machine learning tasks have been performed in **Phase 4**.

+Files related to Phase 4 are organized in directories under the `phase4` folder as mentioned below:

+- `phase4/part_a` - Contains the data summarization and data transformation code.
+- `phase4/part_b` - Contains the code for classification (supervised machine learning).
+It is futher organized into subdirectories as:
+  - `models` - Contains notebooks for training the models for the three supervised learning algorithms: Decision Tree, Gradient Boosting, and Random Forest.
+  - `model_results` - Contains the results of the models trained in the `models` directory.
+  - `utils` - Contains additional code used for preparation of results for submission, etc.
+- `phase4/part_c` - Contains the code for outlier detection.

 ## References